VOLTTRON/volttron/docs/source/volttron-topics/volttron-applications/simulated-drivers.rst

    in response to requests.
 If no stop time has been provided, the SimulationClockAgent continues to manage the simulation clock until the agent is stopped.
 If no clock-speed multiplier has been provided, the simulation clock runs at normal wall-clock speed.
-2. **SimulationDriverAgent.**  Like MasterDriverAgent, this agent is a front-end manager for device drivers.
+2. **SimulationDriverAgent.**  Like PlatformDriverAgent, this agent is a front-end manager for device drivers.
 It handles get_point/set_point requests from other agents, and it periodically "scrapes" and publishes each driver's points.
-If a device driver has been built to run under MasterDriverAgent, with a few minor modifications (detailed below) it can be adapted to run under SimulationDriverAgent.
+If a device driver has been built to run under PlatformDriverAgent, with a few minor modifications (detailed below) it can be adapted to run under SimulationDriverAgent.
 3. **SimulationAgent.**  This agent configures, starts, and reports on a simulation.
    It furnishes a variety of configuration parameters to the other simulation agents,